lovelacecreativeco/lacc-film-rcv/README.md

 - **Best of Semester** showcases — vote on films from the current term
 - **Film Festivals** — submissions spanning multiple semesters, with full metadata context per film

-Self-hosted, Docker-based, no student login required.
+Self-hosted, Docker-based.
+No student login required to vote.

 ---

 ## Features

-- **Multiple independent polls** — create a new poll for each event, on demand
+- **Multiple independent polls** — create a named poll for each event, on demand
-- **Drag-to-rank ballot UI** — works on desktop and mobile
+- **Step-by-step ballot wizard** — students pick their favorite, then their second, then their third... one question at a time.
+Clean, mobile-first, no confusion
-- **Cookie-based deduplication** — one vote per browser, no IP tracking (school wifi friendly)
+- **Cookie-based deduplication** — one vote per browser, no IP tracking (school WiFi friendly)
-- **Film metadata with color-coded pill chips** — class, professor, and semester displayed on each ballot card
+- **Film metadata with color-coded pill chips** — class, professor, semester, and genre displayed on each ballot card
+- **Multi-genre support** — comma-separated in CSV, renders as individual chips
-- **CSV import** — upload a spreadsheet of films in one shot, with a downloadable template
+- **CSV import** — upload your film list in one shot with a downloadable template
+- **Upload order preserved** — films appear on the ballot in the order they were in the CSV
+- **Configurable top-N picks** — set how many picks voters make per poll (default: 5)
-- **Full IRV tabulation** — round-by-round bar chart breakdown, admin-only until you're ready
+- **Full IRV tabulation** — instant-runoff voting with round-by-round breakdown
-- **Admin panel** — create/open/close polls, manage films, view results
+- **1st–5th place standings** — derived from elimination order, shown with medal rankings
+- **Admin-only results** — IRV results only visible to you until you choose to reveal them
+- **Public results page** — toggle on when you're ready, designed to display on a projector at the event
+- **Collapsible round breakdown** on the public results page — clean by default, expandable for transparency

+---

+## How Voting Works (IRV)

+Students submit their ballot once — ranking their top N films in order.
+That's it, they're done.

+When you close the poll, the app runs **Instant-Runoff Voting** automatically:

+1. Count everyone's 1st pick
+2. Eliminate the film with the fewest votes
+3. Ballots that picked the eliminated film transfer to those voters' next choice
+4. Repeat until one film has more than 50% of active votes

+The winner is the film with the broadest genuine support — not just the most first-place votes.
+Used by the Academy Awards, Maine, Alaska, NYC, and many others.

 ---